-The OJJDP FY 2007 Prevention and Intervention Programs will provide support to communities in their efforts to develop and implement effective and coordinated prevention and intervention programs and to improve the juvenile justice system and child protection strategies.
+The OJJDP FY 2007 Substance Abuse Prevention and Intervention Programs will provide support to states and communities in their efforts to develop and implement effective and coordinated substance abuse prevention and/or intervention programs or strategies to improve the juvenile justice and child protection systems.
 OJJDP funds should be used to implement a program strategy and develop a sustainability plan for continuing project activities when the award period ends.